/* Google Analytics */ Policies & Procedures | ABROADERABROADER

 Cancellation or suspension of the contract will result if:

-● ABROADER has tried to match the potential placements to the intern, however, it is unsuccessful caused of mismatching of the skillsets.
+• ABROADER has tried to match the potential placements to the intern, however, it is unsuccessful caused by mismatching of the skillsets.

-In the case of a cancellation initiated by ABROADER, any portion of the program fee that has not been committed or used to reserve services, less any bank fees paid are subject to refund.
+In the case of cancellation initiated by ABROADER, any portion of the program fee that has not been committed or used to reserve services, less any bank fees paid is subject to refund.

 1.3.
 Force majeure